 After Michael, I called on friends such as Jimmy LaFave, Michael Elwood & Beth Galiger, The Red Dirt Rangers, Ray Wylie Hubbard, who all came and played before we were even calling it The Blue Door.
 In May of that year Mary moved to Austin and I moved in the back of the building and renamed it The Blue Door, simply because I had no idea what to call it and it did have two bright blue doors in the front.
 We sold out that show weeks in advance, and even KWTV came out and interviewed Kevin and featured The Blue Door on their newscasts that evening.

 “Damn this is easy,” I thought.
 Little did I know how untrue those words were.
 It wasn’t long before most all my friends from Austin came here: Iain Matthews, Peter Keane, Buick McKane, Lisa Mednick, Alejandro Escovedo, Butch Hancock, Sara Elizabeth Campbell, Steve James, Bruce Robison, Beaver Nelson, Jud Newcomb, Troy Campbell, The Bad Livers, and on and on.
-Then Chris Smither came calling, as did others from Austin and elsewhere: Ellis Paul, Greg Trooper, Lucy Kaplansky, Don Conoscenti, Dave Alvin, Vance Gilbert, Cheryl Wheeler, Bill Mallonee, The Kennedys, Chuck Pyle, Vance Gilbert, Patrice Pike, Bill Morrisey, Arlo Guthrie, Sara Lee Guthrie & Johnny Irion, Eliza Gilkyson, Chris Whitley, Paul Thorn, Todd Snider, Kieran Kane, Mike Henderson, The Dead Reckoners, The Sidehill Gougers, Dedringers, Terri Hendrix & Lloyd Maines, Bill Kirchen, James Talley, Malcolm Holcombe, Bob Childers, Tom Skinner, Jared Tyler, Greg Jacobs, Paul Geremia, John Hammond, Jim Lauderdale, Melissa Ferrick, Jon Dee Graham, Terry “Buffalo” Ware, and of course Mary Reynolds with her partner Louise Goldberg.
+Then Chris Smither came calling, as did others from Austin and elsewhere: Ellis Paul, Greg Trooper, Lucy Kaplansky, Don Conoscenti, Dave Alvin, Vance Gilbert, Cheryl Wheeler, Bill Mallonee, The Kennedys, Chuck Pyle, Vance Gilbert, Patrice Pike, Bill Morrisey, Arlo Guthrie, Sara Lee Guthrie & Johnny Irion, Eliza Gilkyson, Chris Whitley, Paul Thorn, Todd Snider, Kieran Kane, Mike Henderson, The Dead Reckoners, The Sidehill Gougers, Dedringers, Terri Hendrix & Lloyd Maines, Bill Kirchen, James Talley, Malcolm Holcombe, Mike Hosty, Bob Childers, Tom Skinner, Susan Herndon, Jared Tyler, Greg Jacobs, Monica Taylor, Kelly Willis, Paul Geremia, John Hammond, Jim Lauderdale, Melissa Ferrick, Jon Dee Graham, Travis Linville, Terry “Buffalo” Ware, and of course Mary Reynolds with her partner Louise Goldberg.
 So many others as well.
+The Wrecking Crew film, Peter Asher’s trip down memory lane, Gurf Morlix presenting the great Blaze Foley documentary.
+Of course, no mention of the Blue Door is accurate without Jimmy Webb.
+As a true inspiration to me to be REALLY interested in songwriters in the first place, Jimmy’s dozen or so shows have been some of the most memorable in our history.
+While no one songwriter can be called the greatest, Jimmy Webb sure ranks as one of the most interesting and musical.
+He premiered his multi-media “Jimmy Webb: The Glen Campbell Years” with a three night stand in 2015, before taking the show to theaters across the globe.
+He has remained a friend and great champion for young songwriters.
+No better example of this is Oklahoma native John Fullbright, who jumpstarted his solo career on our stage with both stellar headline shows and opening for Webb, Joe Ely and Lucinda Williams, among others.
+His 2009 “Live At The Blue Door” was his calling card, three years later the studio debut “From The Ground Up” vaulted him to national acclaim, and now he visits the Blue Door for yearly end of the season shows.
+Others who have caught my attention include a great Okie gathering of Andy Adams, Kiesten White, Derek Paul, Carter Sampson, Erik Oftelldall, Ben Brock, Wink Burcham, Levi Parham, Jacob Tovar, Paul Benjamin, Jesse Aycock and more.
+In March of 2020 the Blue Door hosted Texas songwriter Courtney Patton, little did I know that it would be the last show for the immediate future.
+The Pandemic brought the live music world to a standstill.